 Important note: the acroread program on MS-Windows locks the pdf file, and prevents new versions being written, so it is a bad idea to use acroread to view pdf files in preview-continuous mode.
-It is better to use a dvi or ps viewer, as set by one of the -view=dvi and -view=ps options.
+It is better to use a different viewer: SumatraPDF and gsview are good possibilities.